 In addition to applying for an Advance Parole travel document to travel while your green card is pending, you can also apply for an Employment Authorization Document (EAD), which allows you to work for any U.S. company.
 Advance Parole and EAD make the sometimes lengthy path to permanent residence in the U.S. a little easier.

-If you are early in your green card process and are exploring different green card paths, it might be worth reaching out to us to talk about your specific situation.
+If you are early in your green card process and are exploring different green card paths, it might be worth reaching out to our team of immigration attorneys to talk about your specific situation.

 Best practices for international travel for U.S. lawful permanent residents